-Zinc Bar is a classic underground Greenwich Village jazz club in the historic space of the former Cinderella Club.
+Zinc Bar is a classic underground Greenwich Village Jazz club in the historic space of the former Cinderella Club.
+The owners are Argentine Americans.

 Zinc Bar Tickets